 Yachtmaster Offshore and RYA Cruising Instructor, Adam Waugh has never sailed across an ocean before.
-He shares his motivations for signing up to the 2025 Mini Globe Race
+He shares his motivations for signing up for the 2025 Mini Globe Race

 Adam Waugh had never built a boat before starting work on his Globe 5.80, Little Wren.